Fermented Foods Enhance Gut Health and Decrease Inflammation, Study Says

 “Eat your fermented veggies — and other fermented foods.”

-A diet rich in fermented foods enhances gut health and decreases signs of inflammation, according to a study published this month in the journal Cell.
+A diet rich in fermented foods enhances gut health and decreases signs of inflammation, according to a study published in the journal Cell.

 Eating foods such as yogurt, kefir, fermented cottage cheese, kimchi and other fermented vegetables, vegetable brine drinks, and kombucha led to an increase in overall microbial diversity, with stronger effects from larger servings, researchers found.